B1. Number Sense

 • In order to solve the cantaloupe problem, why are you talking about multiplication, division and remainder?

-Encourage students to use clear arguments, precise vocabulary, and logic terminology.
+Encourage students to use clear arguments and precise vocabulary.
 Appendix 5.3 provides examples of student reasoning, mathematical arguments, and solution strategies.

 Differentiated Instruction